 - i.
 Students are required to fill the graduation application along with fee as applicable. - ii.
 The successful completion of 120 credit hours - iii.
 The number of credit hours as specified in the field of major - iv.
 Achievement of CGPA not less than 2.00 in the following: - a.
 Overall 120 credits earned - b.
 Major Courses - c.
-Capstone course [C Grade] - v.
-Recommended for graduation by Graduation Board
+Capstone course [CGPA of 2 on a scale of 4] - Recommended for graduation by Graduation Board